Matthewoke/web-scraping/README.md

 # web-scraping
-This code was written to help extract all hotels in any Nigerian state.
-This code organizes this data into different sections such as :
+## Python script to scrape data of hotels in Nigerian.

+The data is organized into different sections:
 - Name of the hotel
 - Adrress
 - State
 - Local Government